cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 https://github.com/zurcoin/zurbank/wiki

-Support for offline creation of raw Omni transactions
+Support for offline creation of raw Zus transactions
 -----------------------------------------------------

-The raw transaction interface can be used to manually craft Omni Layer transactions.
+The raw transaction interface can be used to manually craft Zus Layer transactions.
 With this release, it is no longer necessary to use a fully synchronized client and an offline client can be used.

 An overview of the JSON-RPC commands can be found [here](https://github.com/zurcoin/zurbank/blob/master/src/zurbank/doc/rpc-api.md#raw-transactions) and a guide for the manual creation of a Simple Send transaction is [available](https://github.com/zurcoin/zurbank/wiki/Use-the-raw-transaction-API-to-create-a-Simple-Send-transaction) in the new wiki.

-API to fund Omni Layer transactions from other sources
+API to fund Zus Layer transactions from other sources
 ------------------------------------------------------

-This release adds two new RPCs "omni_funded_send" and "omni_funded_sendall", which allow the creation of Omni Layer transactions, which are funded by a different source, other than the original sender.
+This release adds two new RPCs "omni_funded_send" and "omni_funded_sendall", which allow the creation of Zus Layer transactions, which are funded by a different source, other than the original sender.

 This can be used to pay for transaction fees, when the sender only has a tiny fraction of coins available, but not enough to cover whole fee of a transaction: